Family Numbers Sire Lines Breeders As It Were Genealogy

 |Speed and the Thoroughbred

-Speculation about how to define and optimize the heritable component of superior racehorse performance probably began not long after the horse was domesticated.
-Only within the last few years, however, did it become possible to qualify and quantify that component with specific information from the equine genome itself.
+Speculation about how to define and optimize the heritable component of superior racehorse performance probably began not long after domestication.
+Only within the last decade, however, did it become possible to qualify and quantify that component with specific information from the equine genome itself.

 No breed has been subject to more scrutiny in this regard than the Thoroughbred.
-Multiple research teams quickly homed in on evidence that the myostatin (MSTN) complex on equine chromosome 18 (ECA18) is a target of intense selection pressure in the breed, variability at one among several points of interest therein being an especially strong predictor of racing aptitude (if not class).
-The variable at that point that associated with sprint aptitude inevitably but inaccurately became popularly known as the "speed gene".
-One early report proposed that the "speed gene" most likely entered the TB at the foundation stage via a native British mare, contemporary representatives of autochthonous British breeds/types being one of the groups in which it was found to occur.
+Multiple research groups quickly homed in on evidence from GWAS that the myostatin (MSTN) complex on equine chromosome 18 (ECA18) is a target of intense selection pressure in the breed.
+Initially, the focus of greatest interest was a single nucleotide polymorphism (SNP) at g.66493737 in MSTN Intron 1 that seemed to be a strong predictor of racing aptitude (if not class).
+A thymine to cytosine (T>C) mutation there that's associated with sprint aptitude was inevitably but inaccurately referred to as the "speed gene".

-Most contemporary TBs have the "speed gene" + insertion on at least one of their two copies of ECA18.
-The extent to which the selection pressure favoring this combination has been intense and recent is suggested by findings from testing of the remains of some historic sires foaled between 1764-1930 (Bend Or, Donovan, Eclipse, Hermit, Hyperion, Persimmon, Polymelus, St. Frusquin, St. Simon, Stockwell, and William the Third).
-None of them was found to have even a single copy of the "speed gene" (presence or absence of insertion was not reported).
+The extent to which the selection pressure favoring the Intron 1 T>C variant that's usually accompanied by the insertion, has been intense and recent is suggested by findings from testing of the remains of some historic sires foaled between 1764-1930 (Bend Or, Donovan, Eclipse, Hermit, Hyperion, Persimmon, Polymelus, St. Frusquin, St. Simon, Stockwell, and William the Third).
+None of them was found to have even a single copy of the Intron 1 T>C SNIP (presence or absence of insertion was not reported).

-There is no evidence that the "speed gene" + insertion combination is under positive selection pressure in any breed in which it's known to occur except the American Paint, Quarter Horse and Thoroughbred.
+There is no evidence that the Intron 1 T>C SNP + insertion combination is under positive selection pressure in any breed in which it's known to occur except the American Paint, Quarter Horse and Thoroughbred.
 Not surprisingly, the combination occurs in the Paint and QH at even greater frequency than in the TB.